Or, why it does actually make a great deal of sense.

 We also have to ask whether either would have been that good value for money anyway, however ‘cheap’

-It is at this point that we enter the murky world of trying to determine unit costs of aircraft, which as I have often said, is almost impossible for the simple reason that specifications and what is included changes between each set of published figures, even for the same type.
+It is at this point that we enter the murky world of trying to determine unit costs of aircraft, which as I have often said, is almost impossible for the simple reason that specifications and what has included changes between each set of published figures, even for the same type.
 Trying to compare two different types is even more fraught.

 A relatively recent deal might at least provide some insight.

-The Royal Australian Air Force (RAAF) purchased 24 F18’s for about £62 million each but this figure, a simple division of total by quantity, is difficult to extrapolate for a UK purchase because the cost profile is spread over a number of years and includes all sorts of non-equipment and support costs.
+The Royal Australian Air Force (RAAF) purchased 24 F18’s for about £62 million each but this figure, a simple division of total by quantity, is difficult to extrapolate for the UK purchase because the cost profile is spread over a number of years and includes all sorts of non-equipment and support costs.
 The RAAF is already an F18 user and would not require many of the cost items the UK would, weapons integration for example.

 Comparing this to the F35 is difficult because at this stage we simply do not know beyond broad estimates what the programme cost would be for a UK F35, of any variety.